div28/tariff-impact-analyzer-pro/docs/PRD.md

 - **Mock Data Fallback**: Realistic simulated rates when live data unavailable

 ### Mobile Adaptations
-- Input fields and results optimized for mobile screens
+- Input fields and results optimized for mobile screens and touch interaction
-- Touch-friendly interface elements
+- Touch-friendly interface elements with proper sizing for mobile use
-- Sticky navigation and collapsible sections
+- Sticky navigation and collapsible sections for easy mobile browsing
-- Fast loading and smooth interactions
+- Fast loading and smooth interactions across all mobile devices
+- Professional mobile experience suitable for business decision-makers
+- Seamless responsive design that maintains functionality on any screen size

 ---